Learning Diverse Robot Striking Motions with Diffusion Models and Kinematically Constrained Gradient Guidance: Problem Formulation

 \section{Problem Formulation}

 The agile robot striking problem can be formulated as a motion planning task, where the objective is to determine a \rebut{trajectory} for the robot that adheres to a variety of constraints.
-We define $\tau = \{s_0, s_1, ... s_H\}$ as a sequence of states up to a time horizon $H$.
-Each state $s = [q, \dot{q}] \in \mathbb{R}^d$ is composed of the robot's joint positions $q$ and joint velocities $\dot{q}$.
-The goal of motion planning is to identify a \rebut{trajectory} between initial and final states that satisfy a set of costs or constraints $c_j(\tau)$.

-Trajectory optimization-based approaches formulate the motion-planning problem as $\mathcal{J}(\tau) = \sum_j \lambda_j c_j(\tau)$, where the objective is to minimize the total cost $\mathcal{J}$ while satisfying the various constraints.
-Other approaches formulate the motion-planning problem through probabilistic inference.
-Here, the optimality of a state within the trajectory is represented as $\mathcal{O}_t$ and the goal is to sample from a posterior distribution where the $p(\tau | \mathcal{O}_{1:t}) \sim p(\tau) p(\mathcal{O}_{1:t} | \tau)$, turning the motion planning problem into a conditional sampling problem \cite{janner2022planning}.
-We use this formulation, where the diffusion model learns the prior $p(\tau)$, and we use the guided sampling formulation \cite{ho2022classifier} to conditionally sample the model on our task constraints.\cut{ (See \ref{sec:derivation})}
+We define $\tau = \{s_0, s_1, ... s_H\}$ as a sequence of states up to a time horizon\cam{,} $H$.
+Each state $s = [q, \dot{q}] \in \mathbb{R}^d$ is composed of the robot's joint positions\cam{,} $q$\cam{,} and joint velocities\cam{,} $\dot{q}$.
+The goal of motion planning is to identify a trajectory between initial and final states that satisfy a set of costs or constraints, $c_j(\tau)$. \cam{The objective is to minimize the total cost $\mathcal{J}(\tau) = \sum_j \lambda_j c_j(\tau)$, subject to kinematic or other constraints.} Other approaches formulate the motion-planning problem through probabilistic inference.
+Here, the optimality of a state within the trajectory is represented as $\mathcal{O}_t$ and the goal is to sample from a posterior distribution\cam{,} $p(\tau | \mathcal{O}_{1:t}) \sim p(\tau) p(\mathcal{O}_{1:t} | \tau)$\cutttt{, turning the motion planning problem into a conditional sampling problem} \cite{janner2022planning}.
+We use this formulation, where the diffusion model learns the prior, $p(\tau)$, and we use the guided sampling formulation \cite{ho2022classifier} to conditionally sample the model on our task constraints.\cut{ (See \ref{sec:derivation})}

-Task constraints of interest for the agile striking problem include the robot kinematic constraints and ensuring contact between the end-effector and the moving object, where $b \in \mathbb{R}^3$ is the object's position\cutt{ and $\dot{b} \in \mathbb{R}^3$ is the object's velocity} in Cartesian space.
-The forward kinematics function that maps the robot joint positions $q$ to end-effector position $x$ is denoted as $F\colon q \rightarrow x, q \in R^d, x \in R^3$.
-Our constraint minimizes the distance between the end-effector and object positions at timestep $t$ within a time window $[t_s, t_e]$ where the robot can feasibly strike the object, i.e. $c(\tau) = \min_{t \in [t_s, t_e], q_t \in \tau}\|F(q_t) - b_t\|_2^2$. \cutt{While we use this constraint in our problem formulation,} \edii{O}ur method is amenable to other types of constraints (e.g. for obstacle avoidance).
+A task constraint of interest for the agile striking problem is to ensure contact between the end-effector and the moving object, where $b \in \mathbb{R}^3$ is the object's position\cutt{ and $\dot{b} \in \mathbb{R}^3$ is the object's velocity} in Cartesian space.
+The forward kinematics function that maps the robot joint positions, $q$, to end-effector position, $x$, is denoted as $F\colon q \rightarrow x, q \in R^d, x \in R^3$.
+Our constraint minimizes the distance between the end-effector and object positions at a timestep, $t$, within a time window, $[t_s, t_e]$, where the robot can feasibly strike the object, i.e. $c(\tau) = \min_{t \in [t_s, t_e], q_t \in \tau}\|F(q_t) - b_t\|_2^2$.
+Our method is amenable to other types of constraints (e.g. for obstacle avoidance).